-After exposure to a nebulized trivalent 51CrCl3 x $6H_2O_3$ aerosol at concentrations of 0, 2.8, or 77 mg/m3 (0, 2800, or 77,000 μg/m3) for 30 minutes, Syrian hamsters of unstated age were sacrificed at 2 hours or 1, 7, or 21 days PE.
+After exposure to a nebulized trivalent CrCl3•6H2O aerosol at concentrations of 0, 2.8, or 77 mg/m (0, 2800, or 77,000 μg/m) for 30 minutes, Syrian hamsters of unstated age were sacrificed at 2 hours or 1, 7, or 21 days PE.
+These concentrations were converted by OEHHA to Cr(III)-equivalent concentrations of approximately 0, 0.55, or 15 mg/m (0, 550, or 15,000 μg/m) which accounted for the 20% fraction of chromium in CrCl3•6H2O.
 There were 4 hamsters/sex/treatment group/time-point.
 Upon necropsy, lung histopathology was assessed, and radioactivity, biochemical variables, and nucleated cells in lung tissue homogenate and/or BALF were quantified.
-Biochemical variables included the intracellular enzymes19, lactate dehydrogenase (LDH) and glucose-6-phosphate dehydrogenase (glu-6P-DH); the plasma membrane-associated enzyme, alkaline phosphatase (ALP); acid phosphatase (AP); beta (β)-glucuronidase, a lysosomal enzyme; soluble collagen; and trypsin inhibitory capacity - all indicators of cellular injury when elevated in lung tissues and/or BALF20.
+Biochemical variables included the intracellular enzymes, lactate dehydrogenase (LDH) and glucose-6-phosphate dehydrogenase (glu-6P-DH); the plasma membrane-associated enzyme, alkaline phosphatase (ALP); acid phosphatase (AP); the lysosomal enzyme, beta ( $\beta$ )-glucuronidase; soluble collagen; and trypsin inhibitory capacity - all indicators of cellular injury when elevated in lung tissues and/or BALF.

-Hamsters exposed at 2.8 mg/m3 (low-exposure) or 77 mg/m3 (high exposure) were reported to have initial lung burdens of $0.71 \pm 19 \mu g (0.00071 \pm 0.019 mg)$ or $20.4 \pm 9.7 \mu g (0.0204 \pm 0.0097 mg)$ radiolabeled Cr, respectively, at 2 hours PE (Table 4).
-Microscopic examinations of the lungs of all Cr-exposed hamsters sacrificed 1 day PE revealed mostly "normal" tissue with focal accumulations of macrophages and polymorphonuclear leukocytes (PMNs, e.g. neutrophils, eosinophils).
+Hamsters exposed at 2.8 mg/m (low-exposure) or 77 mg/m (high exposure) were reported to have initial lung burdens of $0.71 \pm 19 \mu g (0.00071 \pm 0.019 mg)$ or $20.4 \pm 9.7 \mu g (0.0204 \pm 0.0097 mg)$ radiolabeled Cr, respectively, at 2 hours PE (Table 4).
+Microscopic examinations of the lungs of all Cr-exposed hamsters sacrificed 1 day PE revealed mostly "normal" tissue with focal accumulations of macrophages and polymorphonuclear leukocytes (PMNs, e.g., neutrophils, eosinophils).
 These cells were present in alveoli adjacent to respiratory and terminal bronchioles with diffuse congestion in alveolar capillaries, but no morphological damage.

 These changes were not reflected in BALF cell differentials but were considered by Henderson et al. to be representative of mild, nonspecific irritation.
-The histopathology reported at 2.8 mg/m3 would be consistent with a severity level of 0-1 according to OEHHA's (2008) TSD for non-cancer RELs.
-A score of 0 indicates no observed effects, and a score of 1 indicates enzyme induction or other biochemical changes (excluding signal transduction effects) consistent with possible mechanism of action, but no pathologic changes, no change in organ weights, and no downstream adverse developmental effects (OEHHA, 2008).
+The histopathology reported at 2.8 mg/m would be consistent with a severity level of 0-1 according to OEHHA's (2008) TSD for non-cancer RELs.
+A score of 0 indicates no observed effects,